 The Chief Marketing Officer (CMO) career path can often involve moving into positions of greater responsibility and scope.
 This may mean growing their career to becoming a Chief Marketing Officer.

-While companies have often outsourced their marketing needs to agencies in the past, CMOs and fractional CMOs overseeing in-house marketing departments are becoming increasingly in demand.
+While companies have often outsourced their marketing needs to agencies in the past, Chief Marketing Officers and fractional CMOs overseeing in-house marketing departments are becoming increasingly in demand.
 The need for robust and distinct brand identities continues to rise, making dedicated marketing leaders more valuable than ever.

 As businesses of all sizes grow and compete for similar demographics, brand recognition has become crucial to converting and retaining loyal customers.
 CMOs support these efforts by knowing what works, what doesn’t, what’s been overdone, and what’s been overlooked.

-This career path provides an exciting opportunity to put new businesses on the map or breathe new life into a well-known company needing a refresh.
-The CMO position is also well-paid,, and allows individuals to pick and choose the industries in which they want to work.
+This marketing specialist career path provides an exciting opportunity to put new businesses on the map or breathe new life into a well-known company needing a refresh.
+CMOs are also generally also well-paid,, and allows individuals to pick and choose the industries in which they want to work.

-The path to becoming a CMO can be challenging and may take time, but the rewards are often well worth the effort.
+Growing your career to become a CMO can be challenging and may take time, but the rewards are often well worth the effort.